 Addressing symptoms versus addressing root cause.

 Function Medicine is about asking the ‘Why’ question.
 Why are your body systems being compromised, causing you to feel the way you do?
 It’s about getting down to the root of the problem whereas conventional western medicine is primarily focused on acute care.
 We need both.
 If you have a brain hemorrhage or heart attack you will certainly want to use all the latest medical technology to treat you.
 In this way, modern medicine is highly successful.
-However, when it comes to treating the most common 21st-century health issues like chronic or debilitating pain, chronic fatigue, infertility, gut issues, depression and brain fog, and the inability to lose weight, this type of care fails.
+However, when it comes to treating the most common 21st-century health issues like chronic pain, chronic fatigue, infertility, gut issues, depression and brain fog, and the inability to lose weight, this type of care fails.

 When it comes to these chronic health issues, conventional western medical treatments address the symptom which is essentially equivalent to putting on a band-aid.
 While the pain may be masked by this approach, leaving you feeling better in the short-term, it fails to address the root cause and thus removing the band-aid results in the return of symptoms.
 For example, conventional medicine would typically prescribe anti-acid pharmaceuticals like Prilosec to treat acid reflux or heartburn.
 A Functional Medicine approach, however, would be to look for reasons that have caused the body’s natural ability to deal with stomach acid to have gone awry and would potentially look for food intolerances and/or unwelcome gut bacteria and would then design a wellness plan to remove the deleterious food or bacteria and restore healthy bacteria which would likely lead to the end of heartburn symptoms, permanently.